 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-I spent five months living in Perth during my Australian south coast adventure, so I had plenty of time to explore and dig out those hot spots that tourists sometimes miss.
+I spent five months living in Perth during my Australian south coast road trip, so I had lots of time to explore the best attractions in Perth, as well as discover some fantastic WA day trips.

-If you’re planning a visit to Australia’s sunniest capital, read on to check out my top 15 things to do in Perth!
+If you’re planning a visit to Australia’s sunniest capital, or you’re thinking of living in Perth, read on or check out my YouTube video below to find out my top 15 things to do in Perth, Australia!

 1. Visit Kings Park & Botanic Gardens

 No trip to Perth would be complete without a visit to beautiful Kings Park, one of the largest inner-city parks in the world.